-Here's a question: Is it worth pursuing degree programs in fields with statistically low salaries and high unemployment, even if you love the topic?
+Here's a question: Is it worth pursuing college degrees in fields with statistically low salaries and high unemployment if you love the topic?
 That depends.
 How quickly are you looking to retire?
-Also, how strong is your love of money?

 The debate rages on, and its a hotly contested one.
-Nobody wants to spend their entire working career in a field that they despise or do not excel at.
-But on the same token, who wants to struggle with unemployment and low salaries their whole life?
+Nobody wants to spend their entire working career in a field which they despise or do not excel.
+But by the same token, who wants to struggle with unemployment and low salaries their whole life?
 What is the happy medium?

 Research routinely indicates that science and engineering degrees provide much higher salaries and better employment prospects than other degree programs.

-Here are a few degrees that stuck out at me:
+Here are a few degrees that stuck out to me: